intel-ctrlsys/actsys/oobrestserver/README.md

 `exceptions` | list of strings | List of strings taken by casting any exceptions encountered by plugins during this operation.
-`end-time` | float | The server's system time when the operation finished `start-time` | float | The server's system time when the operation started `samples` | list of objects | The list of JOSN-serialized objects returned by the plugin as a response for this property.
+`end-time` | float | The server's system time when the operation finished `start-time` | float | The server's system time when the operation started `samples` | list of objects | The list of JSON-serialized objects returned by the plugin as a response for this property.
 There may be more than one returned object when  the `duration` and `sample_rate` parameters are given.

 When multiple properties are identified by an ambiguous path, the response will contain key-value pairs identifying the fully-resolved path and response for each property.